Missouri School for the Blind

-The Missouri School for the Blind (MSB) is a school for the blind and visually impaired in St. Louis, Missouri, operated by the State of Missouri.
+The Missouri School for the Blind (MSB, Braille: ⠍⠊⠎⠎⠕⠥⠗⠊ ⠎⠉⠓⠕⠕⠇ ⠋⠕⠗ ⠞⠓⠑ ⠃⠇⠊⠝⠙) is a school for the blind and visually impaired in St. Louis, Missouri, operated by the State of Missouri.
 It has served the state of Missouri from the Greater St. Louis area for more than 150 years as a governmental agency of the state of Missouri.
 In 1860, the Missouri School became the first educational institution in the nation to adopt the braille system.
 It also owned, developed and operated one of the nation's earliest braille printing presses.

 History

 The Missouri School for the Blind is a state-operated agency in St. Louis, Missouri, serving children from kindergarten through twelfth grade.
 The school opened under the formal name "Missouri Institution for the Education of the Blind" in 1851.
 It was organized as a private charitable enterprise by Eli William Whelan, a blind teacher who had previously been the superintendent of the Tennessee Institution for the Blind.
 The Missouri General Assembly placed the school under state control in 1855, and it was given its present name by legislative decree in 1879.

 Among the alumni of the Missouri School are the blind musicians Nat Brown, John William Boone (1864–1927) and Louis Hardin, aka "Moondog" (1916–1999).